Razyapoo/Thesis-Documentation/Wiki/Multithreaded-Server.md

 ## Overview

-This is a Server, which simulates real CCTV camera system and allows to collect video and UWB data.
+The Server simulates a real CCTV camera system and allows to collect video and UWB data.

 **Responsibilities:**
 - *Video processing*: handles video recording